 Spring Cleaning is not just for the inside of your home folks.
-Florida is one of the top humidity level states it’s important to know what you can do to clean your outside HVAC Unit and when you need to just call Orlando’s finest AC repair company.
+Florida is one of the top humidity level states it’s important to know what you can do to clean your outside HVAC Unit.
+Our experts are well versed in cleaning outdoor AC units.
+It is a crucial part of maintaining your unit.

 Chances are that if you’ve neglected a spring checkup, your air conditioner isn’t cooling nearly as well as it could.
 A year’s worth of dirt and debris clogging the cooling fins, a low coolant level, a dirty blower fan filter and a number of other simple problems can significantly reduce the efficiency of your air conditioner and wear it out faster.